 Review of the Economic and Social Council and the High-Level Political Forum on Sustainable Development

-In accordance with resolutions 72/305, 70/299 and 67/290, the President will facilitate a review of the Economic and Social Council and the follow-up and review of the high-level Political Forum on Sustainable Development and will appoint two co-facilitators for this purpose.
+In accordance with resolutions 72/305, 70/299 and 67/290, the President will facilitate a review of the Economic and Social Council and the follow-up and review of the high-level Political Forum on Sustainable Development.
+The President has appointed two co-facilitators for this purpose.
 It follows from the aforementioned resolution, 72/305, that the GA will adopt one main theme for the High-Level Political Forum on Sustainable Development and the Economic and Social Council for 2020.
-To undertake consultations and prepare for such decision, a facilitator has been appointed.
+To undertake consultations and prepare for such decision, a facilitator was appointed.

 The high-level Political Forum on Sustainable Development will take place from 7 – 13 July, to be followed by the high-level Segment, including the three-day ministerial segment of the high-level Political Forum on Sustainable Development from 14 – 17 July 2020.

 Steering Committee on the Partnerships for Small Island Developing States